traveler0027/ai-projects/README.md

-# ai-projects
+# Various ai-projects

-various ai projects I did on my path to becoming an ai engineer
+Here I break down popular machine learning alogorithms and code them from scratch.
+Then use them in an example.